Sean Berkowitz, Global Chair of the Complex Commercial Litigation Practice, represents clients in complex litigation and regulatory investigations.

 Mr. Berkowitz is a nationally recognized trial lawyer who regularly advises Fortune 500 companies and individual executives on their most important litigation matters in courts and venues throughout the United States.
 He also advises clients on government and regulatory investigations, and develops strategies to resolve those matters short of litigation.

 He has an established track record of successfully resolving cases at trial or before trial in a variety of subject areas, including:

 - Deceptive business practices

 - Complex commercial litigation

-Mr. Berkowitz is a Fellow in the American College of Trial Lawyers and has successfully tried 28 cases to verdict.
+Mr. Berkowitz is a Fellow in the American College of Trial Lawyers and has successfully tried 29 cases to verdict.
 Legal 500 US recognizes Mr. Berkowitz as a Leading Lawyer for General Commercial Disputes, and Chambers USA ranks him Band 1 for White Collar Crime & Government Investigations, Securities, and General Commercial Litigation.
 Clients describe him as “a brilliant attorney” and “top flight trial lawyer” who “brings a wealth of experience” and is “impressive in both the courtroom and boardroom”.
-Mr. Berkowitz was included in the 2020-2021 editions of Lawdragon 500, an annual list of leading lawyers in America.
-In addition to being named a Top 100 Trial Lawyer in the 2021 edition of Benchmark Litigation and a Litigation Star in 2020-2021, Mr. Berkowitz is recognized by Best Lawyer as 2022 "Lawyer of the Year" for Bet-the-Company Litigation.
+Mr. Berkowitz was included in the 2019-2022 editions of Lawdragon 500, an annual list of leading lawyers in America.
+In addition to being named a Top 100 Trial Lawyer in the 2021 and 2022 editions of Benchmark Litigation and a Litigation Star in 2020-2022, Mr. Berkowitz is recognized by Best Lawyer as 2022 "Lawyer of the Year" for Bet-the-Company Litigation.

 Prior to joining Latham & Watkins, Mr. Berkowitz served in several federal government positions including as: